Stade Malien (basketball): Recent years

-After last appearing in international competitions in 2007, Stade Malien will play in the 2023 season of the Basketball Africa League (BAL), after finishing third in the West Division of the Road to BAL.
+After last appearing in international competitions in 2007, Stade Malien played in the 2023 season of the Basketball Africa League (BAL), after finishing third in the West Division of the Road to BAL.
+Stade Malien finished as winners of the 2023 Sahara Conference, after finishing with a 3–2 record.
+They were led by local young players, 22-year old Souleymane Berthé who averaged 20.4 points, and 21-year old Aliou Diarra who lead the conference in rebounding with 13.4 per game.